Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 This beautiful quartzite mountain top was created through the erosion of the surrounding land.
 It’s not nearly as far as other mountain tops in the region, but it does offer scenic views for outdoor enthusiasts who are ready to hit the hiking trails.

-When you’re done exploring the natural beauty of Sugarloaf Mountain, catch your breath at Sugarloaf Mountain Vineyard.
-Less than a mile down the road from the entrance, this vineyard is a picturesque setting for wine tastings.
-Choose between indoor and outdoor seating on any day of the week until 5 PM.
-No reservation needed!
+Catch your breath at Sugarloaf Mountain Vineyard when you’re done exploring the natural beauty of Sugarloaf Mountain.
+This vineyard is picturesque for wine tastings and less than a mile down the road from the entrance.
+Choose between indoor and outdoor seating on any day of the week until 5 pm.
+No reservation is needed!

 Brookside Gardens

-50 acres of expansive greenery makes for a serene and family friendly retreat from DC
+50 acres of expansive greenery make for a serene and family friendly retreat from DC.

 Colorful flowers in Brookside Gardens